 7. Visit Your Dentist

 When you’re gearing up for the holidays it’s also a great time to get your year-end cleaning and checkup.
 Especially if you have unused insurance benefits remaining.
-Before you get too busy, come to see Dr. Manson at Manson Dentistry.
+Before you get too busy, come to see our team at Manson & Chi Dentistry.
 We’ll check all of your teeth and make sure that you don’t have any areas that are more prone to staining or need attention.
 Don’t wait any longer, give us a call today!